 Upon terminating the elongation process, it requires the release of eukaryotic release factors.
 These factors do recognize three termination codes.

-Here in eukaryotic translation possesses a complicated initiation process.
+Here eukaryotic translation possesses a complicated initiation process.
 Through the initiation process, the consecutive processes, including elongation and termination processes, remain quite the same.

 These RNA helicases include DHX29 and Ded1/DDX3.
 The elongation requires eukaryotic elongation factors.